abhinavkumar17/arch-drift-detection/README.md

 ## How the pipeline works

-Four separate steps, in order.
+Five separate steps, in order.
 They are easy to collapse into one another, so they are spelled out here deliberately.

 **1. GitHub notifies us.** A PR is opened.
 GitHub fires a webhook to our Lambda